betterscientificsoftware/bssw.io/Articles/Blog/2024-05-communicating-design.md

 Suggested content to include in a design document are:

 - Scope and suggested design of the work
-- Relationship to existing elements of the software including existing implementations and overarching themes
+- Relationship of new code to existing elements of the software including current implementations and overarching themes
 - New themes and design decisions included and excluded

 While a strict policy of "docs or it didn't happen" can increase the quality and quantity of documentation, it comes with the added burden for developers, reviewers, and maintainers.